Mets3D/botw-asset-import/README.md

 - Sets up assets with in-game inventory icons when possible.
 Some extra requirements for this are:
     - Use Switch Toolbox to extract the game's "content\UI\StockItem" folder.
 Make sure to switch the export format to .jpg, and to leave the "Create folders" option enabled.
     - In the add-on's preferences, browse the resulting folder of folders of .jpg files (yes, I typed that correctly) in the "Icons Folder" option.
+- Adds some handy operators and a tweaked .seanim importer, see below.

 ### What it doesn't do
 - Not every material setting can be guessed correctly by the importer, since it's working with very little data.
 Check the shader node that the textures are plugged into, and notice it has a "Settings" section.
 These may need manual tweaking, eg. for setting the Emission Color.